 These pages do not apply outside Great Britain.

-Following the Supreme Court's ruling (below) in July 2017, the employment tribunal fee regime which has been in place since 2013 is unlawful, and has been since it was introduced.
+Following the Supreme Court's ruling (below) in July 2017, the employment tribunal fee regime in place since 2013 is unlawful, and has been since it was introduced.
 The decision was based primarily on UK constitutional law: that the rule of law requires people to have access to the courts unless Parliament has clearly said otherwise.
 For the old rules on fees, see Archive below.